Introduction to Azure IoT with Fsharp

 You’ll be subsequently prompted to enter configuration information for the IoT Hub.
 There are only a few settings here worth mentioning:

-tier.
-This will provide you with more than enough of a daily messaging rate to complete this tutorial and continue exploring on your own. - Select one (1) IoT Hub Units, if it’s not already populated.
+- In the Pricing and Scale Tiermenu, be sure to click into it and select theFreetier.
+This will provide you with more than enough of a daily messaging rate to complete this tutorial and continue exploring on your own.

-count to two (2).
+- Change the Device to Cloud Partitionscount to two (2).
 This setting helps with scale out for the Hub and having fewer partitions will ease experimentation with reading Device to Cloud messages later.
-For further reading, check out this introductory article on Event Hubs to understand the mechanics behind partitions. - Make sure to select
+For further reading, check out this introductory article on Event Hubs to understand the mechanics behind partitions.

-for the Resource Group setting, this will allow for easy resource clean up later. - Select an available region that is within your legal jurisdiction and/or close to your geographic local.
+- Select an available region that is within your legal jurisdiction and/or close to your geographic local.
 Please note that data generated by your IoT solutions such as latitude/longitude, city/state/province, postal code, occupancy or facility egress, and/or other pieces of end user information, may be considered Personally Identifiable Information (PII).
 As such, many countries govern where this data can be transmitted and where and how it can be persisted, even temporarily.
 It is up to you, the developer, to maintain compliance with these regulations - consult legal aid if you do not fully understand these requirements.

-After entering the IoT Hub configuration information, press Create
+After entering the IoT Hub configuration information, press Create - you

 will be returned to the your Portal Dashboard while Azure sets up the Hub.